milkbottledude/scratchToRFR/Documentation.md

 As we can see from the top right, the rough tree structure is there.
 Looking more in depth on the first few nodes, we can see the left side reach leaf nodes at depth = 5, which I think is a good number for a dataset as small as this (50 rows).

 Looks pretty similar to Fig 2.1 right?
+I also made a [second JSON](treeData_2.json) for another Tree instance's data after I changed the testThres() method in the Node class, which uses midpoint values as thresholds instead of the actual unique values.

 Now that we have the trained model data saved, we no longer have to train the model everytime we want to use it.
 Instead, we can call fromJSON() and start predicting from there.
 Lets see if fromJSON() works as expected.